If your camera could actually talk to you and give you advice on how to improve your photography game, these are the 12 things it would tell you.

 Automatic AF Area is just like it sounds.
 This mode lets the camera make the decision about which point to use and what area to focus on.
 Unfortunately, the camera can focus on the wrong area.
 It decides what area is most important and it may give priority to a bicycle rider behind your child on the swing.
 This mode is best for beginners or when you need quick focus on something that is easy and close to you.

 Your camera may also have a Group AF Area or even Eye AF, and new modes are being developed and added all the time.
 Some additional details about these are in the cheat sheet pictured below.

 12. Shoot more than you need, because unlike film, digital is basically free.

 Digital photography gives you a freedom that traditional film photographers never had.
 They didn’t know for certain how their images would turn out until they were in their darkroom waiting for their composition to appear.
 Nowadays, you can review your images, but even then, those little LCDs will lie like politicians, and when you get home you come to realize that you missed your mark.
 So consider all the previous tips in this blog and use some of those settings to lower the risk of this happening to you.

 Shooting more than you need doesn’t mean 18 straight shots of the same thing without making any changes.
 It means take lots of photos with some adjustments in between each one.
 Shoot in burst/continuous mode or change the exposure with exposure compensation.
 Try a different metering mode, adjust your angle, or use a different auto focusing mode, AF point, or focus area mode.
-And always shoot in RAW (or RAW + JPEG)!
+Shoot in RAW for more post processing/editing options (or even better RAW + JPEG)!
 If you are ever unsure about your results, shoot more than you need.
 It costs very little and whatever that cost is will be worth it when you only have one opportunity to catch the moment.